Career and Professional Development

 Meet the team

-Meet Our Career Peers MentorsThe career peers mentors and graduate students in the Office of Career and Professional Development each play an important role in helping students find their career passion—they meet with students, work on marketing materials, social media content, event planning, and more.
+Meet Our Student TeamThe career peers mentors and graduate students in the Office of Career and Professional Development each play an important role in helping students find their career passion—they meet with students, work on marketing materials, social media content, event planning, and more.
 Come by the Career Studio to meet them in person.

-Girik Nagpal ’20 is an Accounting Major with a Minor in Risk Management and Insurance.
+Lead Career Peer Mentor Girik Nagpal ’20 is an accounting major with a minor in risk management and insurance.
 He is a young enterprising professional who strives to make the community a better place through volunteer work in Alpha Phi Omega, a community service fraternity.
-Girik is an active member of Barney Leadership Council who always steps ahead to Lead by Example and shares his perception through Public Speaking.
+Girik is an active member of Barney Leadership Council who always steps ahead to lead by example and shares his perception through public speaking.
 Girik looks forward to being an intense learner by pursuing the MBA, CPA and PhD career path.

-Stefon Hudson is a double major in criminal justice and political science.
+Technology Systems Coordinator Stefon Hudson is a double major in Criminal Justice and Political Science.
 He is working towards becoming a congressmen.
 He would like to do a campaign on prison reform to help individuals get a second chance.